Monske & Co GmbH

 a Hannover business man, who has the desire to covertly record

 business conversations.
-Monske is irritated by the fact that after a
+Monske is irritated by the fact that despite a

 verbal agreement, his words are always twisted afterwards.